Connect with a certified trainer for free

 • Tenderness or minor swelling over the biceps tendon

-• Dull pain that gets worse when bending the arm against resistance or twisting the arm, like when using a screwdriver or opening a jar
+• Dull pain that worsens when bending the arm against resistance or twisting the arm, like when using a screwdriver or opening a jar

 When to see a doctor

 If you experience these symptoms, you should see your doctor, who will take a medical history and conduct a physical exam.
-He/she may also prescribe an x-ray to rule out other injuries or a magnetic resonance imaging (MRI) test to make sure you don’t have a ruptured tendon or another problem.
+He or she may also prescribe an X-ray to rule out other injuries or an MRI to make sure you don’t have a ruptured tendon or another problem.

 Non-operative treatment